Do you need to file a federal tax extension?

 Use Tax Form 4868 to File an Extension

-Before filing for a tax extension you will need to have a rough draft completed of your tax return.
-You will need to fill out and file tax form 4868 and send it to the IRS.
+Before filing for a tax extension, you must complete a rough draft of your tax return.
+You must fill out and file tax form 4868 and send it to the IRS.
 Form 4868 is relatively easy to complete, as it is only one page long.
-You will fill out your name, address, social security number, estimated tax liability, your tax payments, your balance due, and the amount you are paying.
+You fill out your name, address, Social Security number and estimated tax liability, tax payments, balance due and the amount you are paying.

-You can use many tax preparation software programs to e-file this form, including TurboTax, H&R Block, and more.
+You can use many tax-preparation software programs to e-file this form, including TurboTax, H&R Block, and others.
 These programs offer step-by-step instructions for completing the tax extension and will save your progress if you use the program when you file your taxes.
-They may charge a fee for the software, but in my experience, using a guided software program is much easier than trying to do taxes by hand.
+They may charge a fee for the software but, in my experience, using a guided software program is much easier than trying to do taxes by hand.

-You can also use the IRS Free File Fillable Forms or download form 4868 from the IRS website, print it, fill it out, and send it in.
+You can also use the IRS fillable form or download Form 4868 from the IRS website, print it, fill it out and send it in.
 Don’t forget to include your payment if you owe federal taxes.

 Tax Deadline Extensions for Military Members

-Those that are military members may qualify for an even longer extension, especially if they were serving in a tax-free zone for either the current year or the previous year.
+Military members may qualify for even longer extensions, especially if they served in a tax-free zone for the current year or the previous year.
 Some American civilians working overseas may also qualify for a longer extension.

-Depending on your situation you may qualify for a military tax deadline extension due to a deployment, service in a tax-free military zone, or other military qualification.
+Depending on your situation, you may qualify for a military tax deadline extension due to a deployment, service in a tax-free military zone or other military qualification.
 Some of these extensions are automatic, but others require you to at least notify the IRS of your situation.
-These military tax deadline extensions qualify you for an extension for both filing your federal taxes and making your federal tax payments.
-In many cases, the deadline extension is automatically set at 6 months, but it may be longer if you are currently deployed overseas.
+These military tax-deadline extensions qualify you for an extension for both filing your federal taxes and making your federal tax payments.
+In many cases, the deadline extension is automatically set at six months, but it may be longer if you are currently deployed overseas.

 Free tax preparation for military members: Remember — many military members and their family members are eligible for free military tax preparation.
 Be sure to check your base military tax center for more information about applying for a federal tax extension.

-Form 4868 is due by April 15th along with the appropriate amount due, if applicable.
-Once the tax extension form has been filed, a taxpayer then has until October 15 of that same year to have your taxes completed and sent in.
-If you do not file your taxes by either due date, you may then be subject to penalties, fees, and in more extreme circumstances, jail time.
+Form 4868, along with the appropriate amount due, if applicable, is due by April 18, 2022.
+Once the tax extension form has been filed, you have until Oct.
+17 to complete and file your taxes.
+If you do not file your taxes by either due date, you may be subject to penalties and fees — and in the most extreme circumstances, jail time.

-If you cannot make your estimated tax payment by the April 15th deadline, you should call the IRS; often they will work out a payment arrangement with you for a large amount if it will cause a financial strain.
+If you cannot make your estimated tax payment by the April 18 deadline, you should call the IRS.
+They will often work out a payment arrangement with you if a large amount due will cause a financial strain.